AnkurKumar77/Dog-breed-classifier/README.md

 ### Step 4:
 Using transfer learning to create a CNN to classify dog Breeds.

+Detailed discussion can be found at this [blog](https://medium.com/@ankur_kumar/identify-the-dogs-breed-using-neural-network-d571cd7f1459)

-[This is the capstone project for Udacity Data Scientist Nanodegree]
+[This is the capstone project for Udacity Data Scientist Nanodegree Program]